vebut/ini-size-reader/readme.md

 $postMaxSize->getString(); // "2M"
 ```

-For simplicity the `Reader` also offers a factory method
+For simplicity the `Reader` also offers a static shortcut method
 ```php
 <?php
 use Vebut\IniSizeReader\Reader;